 Dr. Liu received his medical degree from the Ohio State University College of Medicine in Columbus, Ohio.
-He completed a residency in Pediatrics at the Columbus Children’s Hospital and then completed a fellowship in Pediatric Critical Care Medicine at Pittsburgh Children’s Hospital.
+He completed a residency in Pediatrics at the Columbus Children’s Hospital and then completed a fellowship in Pediatric Critical Care Medicine at Children’s Hospital of Pittsburgh of UMPC.
 He also completed an anesthesiology residency at the Mayo Clinic in Rochester, Minnesota before joining the staff at Phoenix Children’s Hospital.
-He is quaduple board certified in Pediatrics, Anesthesiology, Pediatric Critical Care, and Neurocritical Care.
+He is quadruple board certified in Pediatrics, Anesthesiology, Pediatric Critical Care, and Neurocritical Care.

 Dr. Rosenberg earned his medical degree and doctor of philosophy from the University of Louisville in Louisville, Kentucky.
 He completed his Pediatrics residency and fellowship in Pediatric Critical Care medicine at Children’s Hospital in Columbus, Ohio.
-Until 2001, when he came to Phoenix, he was medical director of the PICU at University Medical Center, Texas Tech University Health Sciences Center in Lubbock, Texas.
+Until 2001, when he came to Phoenix, he was the medical director of the PICU at University Medical Center, Texas Tech University Health Sciences Center in Lubbock, Texas.
 He is a member of the Institutional Review Board at Phoenix Children's.

 Dr. Tellez received his medical degree from the University of California, San Diego.
 He completed his residency in Pediatrics at Phoenix Children’s Hospital and his fellowship in Pediatric Critical Care Medicine at Children’s Hospital of Los Angeles.